Anonymous app Whisper lays off 20% of staff to survive

 But the anonymous social app space has dried up in recent years.
 Fast-rising upstart Secret was destroyed by unchecked harassment and a shabby redesign, leading it to shut down and give its remaining funding back to investors in 2015.
 College gossip app Yik Yak saw its popularity wane, and pivots to chat, status updates, and meeting up with friends offline failed to reinvigorate the startup.
 Yik Yak shut down in April 2017 after selling its engineering team to square for around $1 million.

 The core product problem with anonymous apps is they aren’t social in a way that creates true network effect.
 You don’t build a group of friends or collection of content, so each day you essentially start from scratch.
-Gossip, one-liner jokes, and bullying get boring after awhile, and with no strong social ties pulling you back, it’s easy to drift away.
+Gossip, one-liner jokes, and bullying get boring after a while, and with no strong social ties pulling you back, it’s easy to drift away.

 Anonymous apps are also based around text, rather than the eye-catching photos and videos dominating modern social networks.
 Whisper has adopted video sharing, but there’s not much to put on camera if you don’t want your identity revealed.
 And with little data for ad targeting, anonymous apps earn less per impression than those who know who you are.

 Layoffs might be the best path forward for Whisper.
-If it can strip down to just the most efficient business model and essential content moderation staff, it might be able to become a sustainable long-term business rather than relying on skiddish venture funding.Featured Image: H. Armstrong Roberts/Getty Images/Getty Images
+If it can strip down to just the most efficient business model and essential content moderation staff, it might be able to become a sustainable long-term business rather than relying on skittish venture funding.Featured Image: H. Armstrong Roberts/Getty Images/Getty Images

 0